Consider the following equation:

 What can you say about the above equation?
 In LHS, if you substitute the value of x =3, you will get 12.
-Even in RHS if you will substitute the value of the variable x with 3, you will get 12 as the answer.
+Even in RHS, if you substitute the value of the variable x with 3, you will get 12 as the answer.

 In mathematics, an equation P = Q is called an identity if the following conditions are satisfied:

-- Both side of the equality relation contain some variables.
+- Both sides of the equality relation contain some variables.

-If an equality relation satisfies above two conditions, it will be an identity.
-There can be many relations in mathematics which can be called identities, but we need not need to remember all of them.
-There are few standard identities which are important in algebra, which can make the calculations simple.
+If an equality relation satisfies the above two conditions, it will be an identity.
+There can be many relations in mathematics that can be called identities, but we need not need to remember all of them.
+Few standard identities of maths are important in algebra, which can make the calculations simple.

 Let us try to prove the first identity and see whether it is valid or not.

 (a + b)2 = (a + b) x (a + b)

 = a(a + b) + b(a + b)

 = a2 + ab + ab + b2

 = a2 + b2 + 2ab